mozilla/glean/docs/user/pings/index.md

 ## Ping submission

-The pings that glean generates are submitted to the Mozilla servers at specific paths, in order to provide additional metadata without the need to unpack the ping payload.
+The pings that Glean generates are submitted to the Mozilla servers at specific paths, in order to provide additional metadata without the need to unpack the ping payload.
 A typical submission URL looks like

   `"<server-address>/submit/<application-id>/<doc-type>/<glean-schema-version>/<ping-uuid>"`